Rufai-Alex/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+relational databases are databases that store their data in tables while SQL is a language that is use to relate with database.

 - [ ] Why do tables need a `primary key`?

+Table need a primary key to be able to access each column with unique identity.

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreign Key column

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+we need an intermediary table.

 ## Minimum Viable Product